One of the first questions we're often asked by schools launching a new website is: “how do we move the website over?”

-This process, known as content migration, is inevitable in almost every website redesign.
+This process, known as content migration, is inevitable in almost every school website redesign.
 Content migration is the process through which content — including text, images, videos, and even site structure — is moved from your old website to your new one.

-In other words, you shouldn’t just want to “move the website over as is.”
-A website redesign should be used as a prime opportunity to re-organize, re-write, and re-structure content from their old site.
 Because of this, the content migration process can easily switch from being the easiest part of the redesign process to the most daunting — especially if you end up waiting until the last minute to do so.

 - Analyze Data from Your Old Website